Dynflow/dynflow/doc/pages/source/documentation/index.md

 The above will just plan itself copying input to output in run phase.

 In most cases the `plan` method is overridden to plan self with transformed arguments and/or to plan other actions.
-In the Rails application, then arguments of the plan phase are often the ActiveRecord objects, that are then used to produce the inputs for the actions.
+In the Rails application, the arguments of the plan phase are often the ActiveRecord objects, that are then used to produce the inputs for the actions.